Create Beam Sections

 Assign Sketch Entities

-1. Select a solid beam section in the browser, or create new one and set the config to Solid.
+1. Select a solid beam section in the browser.

 2. In the Entity Editor, select an existing sketch entity.